- Community support

 If you need help with something that is not available online, you can also contact us

 The hub is currently paused, but residents can still access support via the Essex Wellbeing Service.
 See our page on community support for more information on the hub

-The annual council meeting (which takes place on 21 May 2020) will be held virtually and streamed live on the council’s YouTube channel.
-The new cycle of committee meetings will follow and all be held virtually and streamed live until further notice.
+All council meetings will be held virtually and streamed live on the council’s YouTube channel until further notice.
 Residents can still participate in meetings and ask questions.
 You can read the procedures for these meetings

 Staff continue to deal with enquiries about Council Tax.